 A substantial portion of our revenues are derived from the transportation industry, including our transportation factoring business, our TriumphPay operations, and our equipment finance lending focusing on the transportation sector.
 Given the concentration of such businesses in the transportation industry, economic conditions or other factors that negatively impact the transportation industry could impact our revenues, expose us to an increased risk of fraud or credit loss, or otherwise negatively impact our business.
 For example, reductions in economic activity reducing the volume of goods in commerce, changes in the spot rate market for transportation, and other factors impacting carriers in the over the road transportation business, such as the cost of insurance, may influence both the size of invoices we are able to purchase in our transportation business (both in traditional factoring as well as Quick Pay transactions being originated through TriumphPay) as well as the number of carriers engaged in this business and their utilization of available capacity.
 Negative trends in such items will directly correlate with a reduction in our net funds employed from transportation factored receivables and with reduced revenues from our factoring and TriumphPay operations.
-In addition, as negative factors in the transportation factored receivables and with reduced revenues from our factoring and English and the particularly in our factoring operations.
+In addition, as negative factors in the transportation industry induce more financial stress on our clients in such businesses, we may experience an increased number of defaults in our equipment finance and other loans focused on this industry, as well as an increased risk of fraud, particularly in our factoring operations.
 For the year ended December 31, 2019, we estimate that 30 - 35 percent of our revenues were derived from the transportation industry, and as of December 31, 2019, 77% of our period end factored receivables portfolio consisted of invoices purchased from transportation clients.
 Growth of our businesses focused on the transportation industry, in particular our transportation factoring and TriumphPay operations, are a key strategic focus for the Company.
-The occurrence of any of such events as described above resulting from factors negatively impacting the transportation i
+The occurrence of any of such events as described above resulting from factors negatively impacting the transportation industry may have an adverse effect on our strategic plans, business, financial condition and results of operations.